 Note: You cannot appeal to everyone but you can write blog post copy targeting more than one audience on a single page.
 Just create a Venn Diagram and define the overlapping pain points.

 2. Not creating an email list

 Have you heard of John Chow and Gregory Ciotti?

-They’re among the finest bloggers in the make-money-online and the online marketing niches, respectively.
+They’re among the most successful bloggers in the make-money-online and the online marketing niches, respectively.

-Do you know the biggest blogging mistake that both of them admit?
+Do you know the biggest mistake in blogging that both of them admit?

 It’s not creating an email newsletter from day 1.

 Email is the most effective marketing channel for businesses – It’s 40 times more effective than social media.

 It brings repeat traffic to your website and, best of all, email newsletters are easy to create.

 Look at my traffic numbers at NeilPatel.com in March of this year (my list size was only 3,612 at that time).